mrago256/game-of-life/README.md

 # Conway's Game of Life

-Implementation of Conway's Game of Life in C++.
-Setting initial points is done in main().
+Implementation of Conway's Game of Life in C++ and Java.

-It is preloaded with the 4-8-12 diamond seed.
+Both versions are preloaded with the 4-8-12 diamond seed.

+Java version is more up to date and includes a command line interface for editing the starting seed.

 ## License